 Best is to buy an OV-Chipcard (€7.50) and adding money to it like an oyster card in London.
 It will work out cheaper than buying two one-way tickets and it will also save you time.

 Apart from the OV-Chipcard, you can also purchase a pass to travel without limits across the region of Amsterdam.
 Valid on all public transportation including buses, ferries, subway, trains and trams.

 Getting the Bus

-Top Tips for Edam Netherlands
+Top Tips before visiting Edam from Amsterdam

 - Visit the Edam Museum located in a 400-year-old historical residence with a floating cellar which was designed to accommodate changes in water level without destabilizing the structure.